 The macro breakdown comes to high fat, moderate protein, and very low carb:

-Those used to eating low-carb already might find they need to eat even less dietary carbs to achieve a healthy state of ketosis — and also be mindful of protein amounts.
+Those used to eating low-carb already might find they need to eat even less dietary carbs to achieve a healthy state of ketosis.

 Ketosis is a natural function of the body.
 In the most extreme measures, it happens if someone is starving.
-Those in keto are, in a sense, “starving” the body of carbs to condition the body to turn to fat for fuel.
+Those in keto are, in a sense, “starving” the body of carbs to condition the body to turn to fat for fuel — but it’s not real starvation.

-When you’re first adapting your body to running in ketosis, initially, it be a little rough.
-But as you stick with it, your body begins to prefer fat as energy and becomes keto-adaptive a.k.a. basically, a fat-burning machine.
+When you’re first adapting your body to run on ketones, you can experience some side effects.
+But as you stick with it, your body begins to prefer fat as energy and becomes keto-adapted a.k.a. basically, a fat-burning machine.

 So, how do you make sure your ketogenic diet is “working” and you’re maintaining a state of ketosis?
 By checking your ketone levels — frequently.